harigali/PepSy/README.md

 Tested only with Python 3.5.0

+Install pyFirmata.

+Upload standard firmata to the Arduino Uno from the File menu on the Arduino IDE, select Examples/Firmata/Standard Firmata and upload the file to the Arduino.

 Create folders named "sequence" and "output" within the same folder where PepSy.py and PepSy-manual.py scripts are saved.

 Device configuration file (config.txt) should be saved in the same folder as this script.